2 books

 7 years and up.

-“Ogier” is a comic about Ogier the Dane and his travel to France.
-Ogier is taken as a penance by Charles the Great.
-He is transported from Denmark to Paris, where he ends up spending a large part of his life.
-We follow him in his development and see what resistance he encounters on his way.
+Book 1: A tale of Ogier the Dane and his travel to France as a penance by Charles the Great.
+He ends up spending a large part of his life in Paris, where he grows up and becomes a legendary paladin.

 Freelance illustrator since 2009 working on illustration assignments ranging from posters, drawings to magazines, comic books, vinyl covers, portrait drawings, character designs to storyboards, murals, performance art, advertising ads, visual identity and T-shirt and logo design.